una/una.github.io/_posts/blog/2015-08-15-internet-hack.md

 All of Javascript is a hack.
 Patterns, things like classes now being available in ES6

-I don't even want to get into all of the ways that we [hack]() [Javascript]() to make it work.
+I don't even want to get into all of the ways that we hack Javascript to make it work because I can smell a "well actually" from here.
 One of the classic ways is by creating fake [classes](http://www.phpied.com/3-ways-to-define-a-javascript-class/) and implementing conventions like <strong style="text-transform:uppercase">capitalizing constants</strong>.
 [ES6](https://github.com/lukehoban/es6features) will save us from these hacks.

 ## Conclusion

 The internet is a hack.
 It is built on hacks and it will continue to be built on hacks as long as people are building for it.

 And all we can really do is keep building.
-Complain on Twitter, figure out a hack to fix it, then submit a proposal to the W3C and make change.
+Complain on Twitter, go to conferences, have intellegent discussion, figure out a hack to fix it, then submit a proposal to instigate change.
 Everything we build is a hack.
-But those hacks have become the cornerstones of what the internet is (or is becoming).
-It's a **great** thing.
-We, as a collective and user base of the web are paving the cowpaths of this thing we are building together instead of leaving it to a committee forging a plan in stone.
-The web is a democracy!
-And this is evident for anybody who has ever worked in product design.
+But those hacks have become the cornerstones of what the internet is (and is becoming).
+It's a **great** thing. <a class="twitter-share">We, as a collective and user base of the web are paving the cowpaths of this thing we are building together.</a>

-People will start doing things you don't expect them to, and using your product in unintended ways (I use Snapchat to check the weather).
-Instead of fighting users and re-directing them, embrace it!
-This is how innovations are created and then standards are built from those innovations.
-Right now, there is begining to be talk a

-The web is getting better because we are hacking it more.
+The web is getting better because we are hacking it to make it fit our needs.
 So, what's next?
-Taking the web offline?